tencentyun/intlcloud-documents/yehe_doc/大数据/流计算 Oceanus/常见问题_intl_en.md

 ### What is a CU?

-A compute unit (CU) is the smallest unit of computing resources provided by Oceanus, which contains 1 CPU core and 4 GB memory.
+A compute unit (CU) is the smallest unit of computing resources provided by Stream Compute Service, which contains 1 CPU core and 4 GB memory.